 Introduction

 Le Tour du Mont Blanc is one of the most spectacular trails in the world.
 The trail consists of 11 stages and over 10 variants.
-Along the way hikers can chose which option they prefer.
-Its route passes through beautiful valleys, adorable hamlets, charming landscapes, rugged mountains, crystal clear rivers and white snow.
+Along the way, hikers can choose their preferred option.
+Its route passes through beautiful valleys, adorable hamlets, charming landscapes, rugged mountains, crystal clear rivers, and white snow.

 But 11 stages are not for everyone, and we know what we are talking about, as we had to stop our TMB due to overweight backpacks and knee pain.
-But that’s why we are confident that the Half TMB is also a cool thing to do to test yourself.
+But that’s why we are confident the half TMB is also a cool way to test yourself.

 The official stages

-Likewise, you can hike the TMB can both clockwise and anti-clockwise.
-However, hikers traditionally do it anti-clockwise and start off in Les Houches (France).
+Likewise, you can hike the TMB both clockwise and anti-clockwise.
+However, hikers traditionally do it anti-clockwise, starting in Les Houches (France).
 Just a few people chose the clockwise option and would start in Champex (Switzerland).
-For the Half TMB we will follow the first 4 stages.
+For the Half TMB, we will follow the first 4 stages.

 - Stage 1: Les Houches to Les Contamines